reifyhealth/specmonstah/README.md

-The ent db's `:data` key refers to a [graph](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/) representing ents, their relationships, and their attributes.
+The ent db's `:data` key refers to a [graph](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/) representing ents, their relationships, and their _ent attributes_ (as opposed to business attributes).
 In this ent db there are three users, `:u0`, `:u1`, and `:u2`.
-There aren't any ent relationships because our schema didn't specify any, but each ent does have attributes: `:type`, `:index`, `:ent-type`, and `:query-term`.
+There aren't any ent relationships because our schema didn't specify any, but each ent does have attributes:
+`:type`, `:index`, `:ent-type`, and `:query-term`.
+I know I've said it multiple times already, but these are _ent attributes_, which are distinct from _business attributes_.
+The latter are the attributes related to whatever domain you're modeling; for users, these might include name, username, email address, and so forth.
 As you go through the tutorial, you'll see how a lot of Specmonstah functions involve reading and updating ents' attributes.

 The graph also includes nodes for ent types; you can see `:user`, and ent-type, under the `:nodeset` key of the graph.
 This is used